tensorlayer/HyperPose/docs/markdown/tutorial/training.md

 - the evaluation metrics will follow the official evaluation metrics of dataset.

 ## User-defined model architecture
-Hyperpose leaves freedom for user to define thier own model architecture but use the provided integrated model pipeline at the same time, the following points should be considered:
+HyperPose leaves freedom for user to define thier own model architecture but use the provided integrated model pipeline at the same time, the following points should be considered:

 * 1.the model should be an object of a tensorlayer.models.Model class (or inherite from this class)